Tomahawkd/JFlowInspector/README.md

 3. For more information about jnetpcap, please follow the [link](https://sourceforge.net/projects/jnetpcap/).
 4. The tool will generate tons of logs while running, use `--quiet` to stop this.

-# Developing Note
+## Developing Note
-Since this project is still at early development, internal structure, behaviour may vary in different version.
+Since this project is still at early development, and it is still under my graduate project, internal structure, behaviour may vary and limit in different version.

 ## Commandline Help
 ```